themlstudent/100DaysofMachineLearning/README.md

   1. It indicates the siginificant relationship between dependent variable and  independent variable.

   2. It indicates the strength of impact of multiple independent variables on a dependent variable.

+Regression analysis also allows us to compare  the effects of variables measured on different scales,such as the effect of price changes and the number of promotional Activities.Thes benfits help market reserchers/data analysis / data scientist to eliminate and evaluate the best set of variables to be used for bulding predictive models.

 # Day 19 - 26

 I stareted Learning About Mathematics Behind Machine Learning: